puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/puppet_module_tool_quest.md

 	include '::mysql::server'

 It's as simple as that!
-So if we wanted our machine to have the `mysql` module installed on it, all we need to do is ensure that the above **class declaration** is in some manifest that applies it to our node.
+So if we wanted our machine to have the `mysql` server installed on it, all we need to do is ensure that the above **class declaration** is in some manifest that applies it to our node.

 ## Puppet Enterprise Supported Modules